oscar-barlow/CV/ReadMe.md

 # Oscar Barlow

 ## Introduction
-I'm a consultant at [Infinity Works](https://www.infinityworks.com/) in London.
-I find out what problems my clients have, and then build neat little microservices (Kubernetes/AWS) with Java and ReactJS to solve them.
+I'm a consultant at [Infinity Works](https://www.infinityworks.com/) in London, and an alumnus of [Makers Academy](https://makers.tech/) with previous careers in marketing and filmmaking.
+Consequently I have strong interpersonal and communication skills.

-As a graduate of a coding bootcamp, I noticed that it was quite difficult for bootcamp grads to learn Java.
-So I wrote a hands-on [course](https://github.com/oscar-barlow/java-quickstart) specifically aimed at bootcamp grads, to help them to learn Java, its tooling and its ecosystem quicker.
+I have experience with Java 8, Python 3, Javascript and ReactJS.
+My code is normally deployed via a CI tool such as Circle to AWS; I have used ECS, Lambda, EMR, and a self-managed Kubernetes instance for compute.
+For storage, I have used Posrgres on RDS, DynamoDB, ElasticSearch, and S3.

+At this stage in my career, I am interested in acquiring new skills in data engineering, and reinforcing my existing ones.
+My ideal next project would be a data-intensive application, working closely with an experienced lead who I can learn from, in addition to business stakeholders and data scientists.

 ## Experience

 ### Consultant - Infinity Works
+**Competitive Intelligence, January 2019 - present**

+* Led a small team to launch an internal competitive intelligence tool for Sainsbury's.
+An algorithm comparing competitor product ranges; users then validate the algorithm's suggestions, and purchasing managers can use this information in their negotiations.
+* Introduced continuous integration and continuous deployment, coached team members to write tests, migrated from legacy to cloud-native architecture.
+* Contributed data to Sainsbury's cloud-based enterprise data warehouse.

-**June 2017 - present**
+**Loyalty Scheme, June 2017 - December 2018**

-* Part of a small team that built, launched, and supports [New Nectar](https://www.moneywise.co.uk/news/2018-04-05/sainburys-trials-new-nectar-scheme), a greenfield redevelopment of the well-known loyalty programme operated by Sainsbury's supermarkets in the UK.
+* Prior to this, was part of a small team that built, launched, and supports [New Nectar](https://www.moneywise.co.uk/news/2018-04-05/sainburys-trials-new-nectar-scheme), a greenfield redevelopment of the well-known loyalty programme operated by Sainsbury's supermarkets in the UK.
-* Midweight developer working in Java 8, Spring Boot 2, and ReactJS 16 with ES6 creating microservices deployed in Kubernetes in AWS, using Pact for contract testing and Circle for CI/CD.
-* Liaised with marketing managers, UX and UI designers, and the product owner to understand business requirements and help find appropriate solutions.
-* Co-architected the 'campaigns' part of the project.
 * Largely owned the interface with the data-science sister project to New Nectar, which consumed data from and provided inputs to New Nectar.
-* Mentored three other Infinity Works employees, and helped one progress from junior to midweight developer.
+* Mentored three other Infinity Works employees, and helped two progress from junior to midweight developer.
-* Initiated two 'communities of practice' within Infinity Works, dedicated to knowledge sharing about front-end development and devops respectively.
+* Organised regular meetups and coached speakers for two 'communities of practice' within Infinity Works, dedicated to knowledge sharing about DevOps, and Data Science & Engineering.

 ### Junior Developer - Makers Academy/HSBC
 **April 2017 - June 2017**